uidaholib/main-web-redesign_draft/docs/index.md

 If `<a>` tags are used to trigger interactivity on the page, for example opening a modal, then they SHOULD have `role="button"` for accessibility purposes.
 For example, `<a class="btn btn-primary" href="#" role="button" data-toggle="modal" data-target="#exampleModal">Link</a>`.
 In these cases it might make more sense to replace the `<a>` with a `<button>` element.

+# Lazy load

+To lazyload images on a page, add `lazyload: true` to yml front matter.
+This will add `lazysizes.min.js` to the foot ([lazysizes docs](https://github.com/aFarkas/lazysizes).

+For images that should be lazy loaded, add `class="lazyload"` and replace "src" with `data-src`.

+It is a good idea to add lazyload to modal images and other large images that start off screen, since this will greatly speed up page load.